TracyGJG/utilities/README.md

 ## Change Log

+### Update: 17th April 2021

+Revised `unionArrays` function.

 ### Update: 3rd April 2021

 Applied patch to address the report by Snyk of a vulnerability in the y18n package version 4.0.0.

 ### Update: 5th March 2021

-New function replaceArray added to replace the content of an array in place, without reassignment.
+New function `replaceArray` added to replace the content of an array in place, without reassignment.

 ### Update: 29th December 2020

-New function dataType added to report the type of data held in a variable as a string.
+New function `dataType` added to report the type of data held in a variable as a string.

 ### Update: 5th September 2020